lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/index.md

 _Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started)._

 If you're new to Lucia, we recommend starting with [Sign in with username and password]() starter guide as this guide will gloss over basic concepts and APIs.
-Make sure to implement password resets as well, which is covered in separate guide (see [Password reset]()).
+Make sure to implement password resets as well, which is covered in a separate guide (see [Password reset]()).

 This example project will have a few pages: